bruvellu/terebratalia-wnts/2-text/wnt.md

 The other species are *Homo sapiens* (Hsap), *Mus musculus* (Mmus), *Petromyzon marinus* (Pmar), and *Saccoglossus kowalevskii* (Skow).
 ](figures/FigS21.jpg){#fig:jnk-tree tag=S21 width=15cm}

-\newpage

 ![Summary of *Terebratalia transversa* Wnt signaling landscape during early gastrulation.
-Wnt genes are colored by subfamilies, Frizzled genes by lighter shades of grey, and antagonists by darker shades of grey.
+Schematic drawings of Wnt genes colored by subfamilies, Frizzled genes by lighter shades of gray, and antagonists by darker shades of gray.
-The spatial localization of domains is superimposed on the embryo outline and projected view to highlight the different transcriptional subregions (left), and individualized for the different Wnt genes (right).
+The spatial localization of expression domains is superimposed on the embryo (left) and projected to highlight the individualized Wnt genes within the different transcriptional subregions grouped by germ layer (right).
+The gray boxes show the pattern of individual genes mapped to the embryo for clearer visualization of overlapping domains.
-(A) Schematic drawing of a late blastula in lateral and blastoporal view.
+(A) Late blastula in lateral and blastoporal views.
-(B) Schematic drawing of a early gastrula in lateral and blastoporal view.
+(B) Early gastrula in lateral and blastoporal views.
-(C) Schematic drawing of a mid gastrula in ventral and lateral view.
+(C) Mid gastrula in blastoporal/ventral and lateral views.
 ](figures/FigS22.jpg){#fig:earlysum tag=S22 width=15cm}

-\newpage

-![Wnt signaling ligand--receptor contexts of *Terebratalia transversa* compared to other animals.
+![Wnt signaling ligand--receptor contexts compared between *Terebratalia transversa* and *Saccoglossus kowalevskii*.
-(A) Spatial localization of *wnt* ligands, *fz* receptors, and *dkk*/*sfrp* antagonists highlighting the transcriptional subregions of *Terebratalia* (brachiopod), *Saccoglossus* (hemichordate), and *Platynereis* (annelid).
-Wnt genes are colored by subfamilies, Frizzled genes by lighter shades of grey, and Wnt antagonists by darker shades of grey.
-(B) Detailed comparison of shared and different unique combinations of Wnt signaling components between a brachiopod and an hemichordate.
+(A) Detailed comparison of shared and unique combinations of Wnt signaling components in brachiopod and hemichordate embryos.
 Solid lines represent morphological boundaries for the apical, mantle, and pedicle lobes, and dashed lines represent boundaries between transcriptional subregions.
+(B) Generalized ancestor showing the conserved Wnt subregions along the anteroposterior axis of *T. transversa* and *S. kowalevskii*.
 ](figures/FigS23.jpg){#fig:s-comparative tag=S23 width=15cm}

-\newpage

 ![Read coverage of the stage-specific transcriptome mapped to the transcripts of *Terebratalia transversa* Wnt signaling components.
 Each gene shows the read coverage along the transcript length for the 14 developmental stages sampled in this study.
-The Y axes are fixed to the maximum observed coverage of a gene, but differ between different genes.
+The Y axes are fixed to the maximum observed coverage of a gene (which is different for each gene).
 Black boxes highlight regions of uneven coverage.
 Arrows indicate the two cases, *wnt4* and *wntA*, where the uneven coverage caused a bias in the quantification of expression levels.
 Although *wnt6*, *wnt16*, *dsh*, and *jnk* also show regions of uneven coverage, these reads did not alter the main expression profile of the gene.
 See Methods for more details.
 ](figures/FigS24.jpg){#fig:coverage tag=S24 width=15cm}

-\clearpage
-\newpage

 ## Tables